wp-plugins/signature-watermark/readme.txt

 We have a premium version of this plugin that adds the capability to manually add watermarks to images in the WordPress Media Library.

-<a href="http://mywebsiteadvisor.com/products-page/premium-wordpress-plugins/signature-watermark-ultra/">**Upgrade to Signature Watermark Ultra**</a> for advanced
+<a href="http://MyWebsiteAdvisor.com/tools/wordpress-plugins/signature-watermark/">**Upgrade to Signature Watermark Ultra**</a> for advanced
 watermark features including:

 * Manually Apply Watermarks to Images Previously Uploaded
 * Fully Adjustable Text and Image Watermark Positions
+* Adjustable JPEG Image Output Quality
 * Highest Quality Watermarks using Image Re-sampling rather than Re-sizing
 * Lifetime Priority Support and Update License